adamekissa/adamekissa/README.md

 ### Hi there 👋

 -- I am a software developer based in the UK.
 I love people, technology, nature and reading.
-I am using GitHub to increase access, manage my code and network with great minds and contribute to some good projects.
+I use GitHub to manage my code, increase my access to useful resources, network with great minds and contribute to some good projects.

 - 🔭 I’m currently working on an E-commorce platform